green-coder/transducer-exercises/README.md

 Contains exercises on implementing custom transducers in Clojure.

+It is recommended (but not required) to read first [this serie of articles](https://dev.to/greencoder/build-your-own-transducer-and-impress-your-cat---part-1-mhp) first.

 The solutions are linked at the end of each section.

 ## Fair notice